nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup.md

 $ bin/rails console
 ```

-Alternatively, to test code and work with tje `development` database without affecting
+Alternatively, to test code and work with the `development` database without affecting
 its content run:

 ```bash